ECE3710/Data/README.md

 Reopening data was taken from the [New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html) as well as multiple sources on [Wikipedia](https://en.wikipedia.org/wiki/U.S._state_and_local_government_response_to_the_COVID-19_pandemic).

-The Forecasted folder holds CSVs for the predicted values for each state The Graphs folder holds the graph images of the predicted values compared with the actual values for each state The Region_Graphs folder holds the graph images of the seperate regions
+The Forecasted folder holds CSVs for the predicted values for each state

+The Graphs folder holds the graph images of the predicted values compared with the actual values for each state

+The Region_Graphs folder holds the graph images of the seperate regions

+The Region_Data folder holds the CSV files for the indivdual regions as well as the region averages